Non-Asymptotic Analysis of Tangent Space Perturbation: Discussion and Conclusion

 \subsection{Consistency with Previously Established Results}

 Local PCA of manifold-valued data has received attention in several recent works (for example, those referenced in Section \ref{sec:intro}).
 In particular, the analyses of \cite{Maggioni-long} and \cite{Singer}, after suitable translation of notation and assumptions, demonstrate growth rates for the PCA spectrum that match those computed in the present work.
 The focus of our analysis is the perturbation of the eigenspace recovered from the local data covariance matrix.
 We therefore confirm our results with those most similar from the literature.
-Two closely related results are those of \cite{Nadler}, in which matrix perturbation theory is used to study the PCA spectrum, and \cite{Tyagi}, where neighborhood size and sampling conditions are given to ensure an accurate tangent space estimate from noise-free manifold valued data.
+The most closely related results are those of \cite{Nadler}, in which matrix perturbation theory is used to study the PCA spectrum; \cite{Tyagi}, where neighborhood size and sampling conditions are given to ensure an accurate tangent space estimate from noise-free manifold-valued data; and \cite{Maggioni-MIT}, where theory is developed for the implementation of multiscale PCA to detect the intrinsic dimension of a manifold.

 In \cite{Nadler}, a finite-sample PCA analysis assuming a linear model is presented.
 Keeping $N$ and $D$ fixed, the noise level $\sigma$ is considered to be a small parameter.
 Much like the analysis of the present paper, the results are derived in the non-asymptotic setting.
 However, the bound on the angle between the finite-sample and population eigenvectors is summarized in \cite{Nadler} for the asymptotic regime where $N$ and $D$ become large.
 The result, restated here in our notation, takes the form: